Louis-Legere/PixelFarmingContest/Docs/markdownFiles/motorSetupGuide.md

 <br>
 **Note:** To run this command you have to be outside of the odrivetool.

 When you run the command it might tell you that not all of the configs were able to be used.
 However this is fine.
 Now before running the motors you have to calibrate them.

+### Calibrating the Motors
+---

 **Note:** When calibrating the motors they should be spinning freely in the air!